 Pumpkins are classified as a fruit, even though they're often used in savory recipes like pumpkin soup and roasted pumpkin dishes.
 This is because the part of the plant we eat (the fleshy orange sphere) contains seeds.
 From a botanist's standpoint, it is a fruit since it results from a flowering plant's seed-bearing structure.
 On the other hand, vegetables are plants' edible components such as leaves, stems, roots, bulbs, flowers, and tubers.

 In general, squashes are classified as summer and winter squashes.
-Here we are going to talk about winter squashes which encompass most types of pumpkins.
+Here we are going to talk about winter squashes encompassing most pumpkins.

-Pumpkins are generally classified as a vegetable because they are less sweet and savory from a culinary standpoint.
+Pumpkins are generally considered a vegetable because they are less sweet and savory from a culinary standpoint.

 What types of pumpkins exist?

-Sugar pumpkins, Hokkaido pumpkins, Acorn squash, and butternut squash are the varieties that work best when roasted but are also great boiled and cut into cubes before adding to other recipes like our roasted pumpkin risotto!
+Sugar pumpkins, Hokkaido pumpkins, Acorn squash, and butternut squash are the varieties that work best when roasted.
+Still, they are also great boiled and cut into cubes before adding to other recipes like our roasted pumpkin risotto!

 Lastly, winter squash like Hubbard or Large Cheese pumpkins is more commonly found at the grocery store since they're used to make soup.
 These work great steamed or boiled and can also be made into a pumpkin puree, perfect for baking and preparing breakfast treats!

 This is another type of pumpkin that works well when steamed or boiled, just like sugar pumpkin.
 Great for making soup, eating their rinds, making pumpkin pie, sweet recipes, and desserts.
 So yes, they are also pie pumpkins!
-When I use this kind, I boil the pumpkin halves or big pumpkin chunks, with the rinds on, then eat them after draining.
-I use the resulting orange water (and skins) to make soup, as they are super soft, tasty, and full of nutrients.
+When I use this kind, I boil the pumpkin halves or big pumpkin chunks with the rinds on, then eat them after draining.
+I use the resulting orange water (and skins) to make soup; they are super soft, tasty, and full of nutrients.

 Another member of the pie pumpkins.
 These pumpkins are great for making soup since they're larger and have thick skin.